step-security/dispatch-workflow/README.md

 ## Generating a `GITHUB_TOKEN`

 There are also multiple methods of generating `GITHUB_TOKEN`.
 If you are dispatching a workflow from the **current repository**, a **GitHub Actions Token** would be the most secure option.
-If you are dispatching a workflow to a **remote repository**, I would personally recommend a **GitHub App Token**.
+If you are dispatching a workflow to a **remote repository**, We would personally recommend a **GitHub App Token**.
 GitHub App Tokens are ephemeral (valid for 1 hour) and have fine grained access control over permissions and repositories.
 Additionally they are not bound to a particular developers identity, unlike a Personal Access Token.

 - Fine Grained Tokens
   - [GitHub Actions Token](https://docs.github.com/en/actions/security-guides/automatic-token-authentication)
   - [GitHub App Token](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow)
   - [Personal Access Token 🆕](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/)
 - Personal Access Tokens (Classic)
-  - I would **strongly** advise using this as they are not as secure as it's [fine-grained replacement](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) and can potentially be configured without an expiry time.
+  - We would **strongly** advise using this as they are not as secure as it's [fine-grained replacement](https://github.blog/2022-10-18-introducing-fine-grained-personal-access-tokens-for-github/) and can potentially be configured without an expiry time.

 The below table shows the neccessary permissions for all the unique combinations of these factors.
 If using a Fine Grained Token, ensure that the permissions correspond to the repository that contains the workflow you are attempting to dispatch.